deadlydog/Challenge.ClearMeasureCodeChallenge/ReadMe.md

 ### Using the CustomerItems library

-Once you have the `CustomerItems` NuGet package installed on your project, you can use the default `EvenlyDivisibleItemMapper` class to map items, like this:
+Once you have the `CustomerItems` NuGet package installed in your project, you can use the default `EvenlyDivisibleItemMapper` class to map items, like this:

 ```csharp
 List<ItemMapping> mappings = new()